 We, too, have had a chance to surrender, to return to the ground during Winter, to let ourselves dissolve and re-form.
 We, too, have been like buried seeds, surrendering to the dark unknown possibility of cracking open.
 From this darkness, from this openness, deep wisdom can arise, which Spring invites us to put into form in the world.

 So, this is the time to get ready to nurture your soon-to-be sprouting seeds.
 To prepare for the regeneration of your energy, for the sharing of your vision in the world…

 What seeds are buried deep within you?
 What is yearning to come alive in you?
 What wants to arise from the compost of your life, to be re-formed and lived into this year?
 What new learning or new growth might sprout from the regenerative compost of your suffering?
 What has been cracking open, ready to sprout and come into the new life and light of Spring?

 Choose one thing you’d like to nourish, to nurture like a new seed, just beginning to reach toward the surface of the earth.
 How can you fertilize the soil so this new part of you can begin to grow?
 How will you tend this seedling—what support and nutrients does it need?
 What practices do you need to put into place to assure mindful, steady growth?

 Remember, no matter how dark your Winter has been, no matter how unknowable the new life of Spring feels, there is at least one seed within us that wants to grow and awaken and come into greater and deeper contact with Life, that wants to crack open all the way.

 Listen to that.
 Trust that.
 Nourish that.

-If you’d like some support listening, trusting, and nourishing your seeds, I have some upcoming opportunities for practice on my calendar and I’m always happy to support you with some personal coaching, too.
+If you’d like some support listening, trusting, and nourishing your seeds, check my calendar and join me.